Onyx-Protocol/Onyx/docs/protocol/specifications/consensus.md

 **Algorithm:**

-1. [Validate the transaction](validation.md#validate-transaction) with respect to the current blockchain state, but using system timestamp instead of the latest block timestamp; if invalid, halt and return false.
+1. [Validate the transaction](blockchain.md#transaction-header-validation) with respect to the current blockchain state, but using system timestamp instead of the latest block timestamp; if invalid, halt and return false.
-2. If the transaction contains at least one [issuance input with asset version 1](data.md#asset-version-1-issuance-commitment) and a non-empty nonce:
+2. For every visited [Nonce](blockchain.md#nonce) entry in the transaction:
-    1. Test that transaction minimum timestamp plus the [maximum issuance window](#generator-state) is greater or equal to the transaction maximum timestamp; if not, halt and return false.
+    1. Test that transaction mintime plus the [maximum issuance window](#generator-state) is greater or equal to the transaction maxtime; if not, halt and return false.
 3. Add the transaction to the transaction pool.
 4. Return true.